Code-Institute-Submissions/ms2-letsfly/README.md

 >   *Each of the logos were chosen individually because of their difference in colour and appearance, yet some have the recurring colour *red* so that is offers some challenge to the game.*
 -	Easily navigate around the site, understand easily the rules of the game and return to the home page if needed
 >   *The site was designed to have a simple appearance to not overload of confuse the player, simply to offer clear instructions (by clicking on the How to Play button on the home page) and they can also return to the home page by clicking the home button on the top left corner of the game page.*

+---

+## 6. Deployment

+### 6.1 Deploy to GitHub Pages

+The site was deployed to GitHub pages using these steps below:
+    1. All code for this project was created in Gitpod, a local IDE (Integrated Development Environment)
+    2. The code was pushed to Github stored in a [repository](https://github.com/elerel/ms2-letsfly)
+    3. Once in the repository, I selected "Settings" and scrolled down to the Github pages section.
+    4. Under "Source" in the drop down, "Master-Branch" was selected.
+    5. Following this, the site was then published to GitHub Pages and the site URL was displayed.

+### 6.2 Cloning or Downloading

+-   The code can be run locally by cloning or downloading.
+-   This is done by clicking on the green "code" button and from here, you can then select either clone or download.
+-   You can choose to clone using HTTPS, SSH, or GitHub CLI, then click the copy button to the right.
+-   If you choose the Download ZIP option, a link to download the ZIP file is provided which can be unzipped on the local machine.

+---

+## 7. Credits

+### 7.1 Content

+### 7.2 Media

+-   The homepage image was downloaded free from [Pexels](https://www.pexels.com/search/airplane/)
+-   The airline logos (of which each belong to their respective airline, as this project is for educational purposes only) were downloaded from Cal Stevens' Github Repository [Calda/Airline Logos](https://github.com/calda/Airline-Logos)

+### 7.3 Code

+Code snippets taken from Tania Rascia stackoverflow
+Scotch.io for their star rating
+Bootstrap (modals)

+### 7.4 Acknowledgements

+For this project, my big thanks goes out to:
+- My mentor, *Nishant Kumar* for his relentless support and guidance given throughout this time.
+- The Slack Community, and Jim Morel for his very useful site "What the JS" which was incredibly helpful
+- Code Institute Student Care for their guidance in the past few weeks
+- My husband and family for their patience